Director of Middle East Studies: Dr. Amin Tarzi

 Research Assistant Professor of Middle East Studies: Mr. Adam Seitz

-Bren Chair for Armed Politics: Dr. Brandon Valeriano
+Bren Chair for Military Innovation: Dr. Brandon Valeriano

 Dr. Valeriano’s research and teaching interests include: Macro Dynamics of Warfare, Cyber Conflict, Emergent Technology and Conflict, Popular Culture and International Relations, and Foreign Policy Analysis.
 Dr. Valeriano earned his Ph.D. from Vanderbilt University and also serves as an Adjunct Senior Fellow in Cyber Security and Emergent Technologies for the Atlantic Council in Washington D.C.

 Bren Chair for Cyber Security and Conflict: Mr. J.D.
 Work

 Mr. Work leads research to develop the theory, practice, and operational art of the cyber warfighting function.
 Mr. Work has over two decades experience working in cyber intelligence and operations roles for the private sector and U.S. government.
 He teaches with the School of International and Public Affairs at Columbia University, as well as the Elliot School of International Affairs at George Washington University.

 Bren Chair for Great Powers Competition: Dr. Chris Harmon